ZhuGeKongKong/SGG-G2S/README.md

 <div align=center><img width="994" height="774" src=demo/vis_res_supp1.png/></div>

 ## Setup
+Follow the [instructions](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) to install and use the code.
 We write some [scripts](https://github.com/ZhuGeKongKong/SSG-G2S/tree/main/scripts) for training and testing.
 The training process is divided into two stages:
 ### Training the common SGG model
 The training script should be set up as follows: \